 Innovative Technology, Exceptional Care

-Imaging tests and procedures are critical to accurate diagnosis and effective treatment for countless conditions.
+Imaging services and procedures are critical to accurate diagnosis and effective treatment for countless conditions.
 Your care depends on the quality of the imaging technology used to conduct your test and expertise of the radiologist who reads your results, and at Baptist Health, we make sure both are exceptional.

-To ensure greater accuracy, improved outcomes and faster, more convenient service, Baptist Health’s imaging centers use the most advanced imaging technology.
+To ensure greater accuracy, improved outcomes and faster, more convenient service, Baptist Health’s imaging service centers use the most advanced imaging technology.
 With multiple locations throughout Arkansas, we strive to make our exceptional care accessible within your community.

 We’re also committed to reviewing and reporting your test results to your physician within 48 hours to ensure that if any issues are found, you can begin treatment as soon as possible.
 You can also view your test results through our patient portal, MyChart.